dsw7/n-Bridges/README.md

 # Supporting information for n-Bridges
 Code for the following publications:

-* Curtis A. Gibbs; David S. Weber,; and Jeffrey J. Warren.
+* Curtis A. Gibbs; David S. Weber; and Jeffrey J. Warren.
 Clustering of Aromatic Amino Acid Residues around Methionine in Proteins. *Biomolecules*. **2022**, *12* (1), 6.

 ## Finding 3-bridges